Eastern Oregon Osprey Center

 Eggs: Female lays 2-4 eggs within a month of mating, which then incubate for 35-43 days.

-Mating: Life pairing which can begin in the form of a partnership as early as age 5 moths.
+Mating: Life pairing which can begin in the form of a partnership as early as age 5 months.

 EOOC appreciates the extra help and effort that the following parties have provided.
-Many thanks to: Amber Downie, Cody Romero and Devin Bowermaster from Northwind Computers, and Natalie Turley, and the rest of the Idaho Power staff.
+Many thanks to Amber Downie, Devin Bowermaster from Northwind Computers, and Natalie Turley, and the rest of the Idaho Power staff.